nehamittal28/TheBVtalks/README.md

 # Thebvtalks
 INSTALLATION

-Visual Studio Code
+Visual Studio Code:

 1.Download the Visual Studio Code installer for Windows.
 2.Once it is downloaded, run the installer (VSCodeUserSetup-{version}.exe).
 This will only take a minute.
 3.By default, VS Code is installed under C:\Users\{Username}\AppData\Local\Programs\Microsoft VS Code.

-XAMPP Server
+XAMPP Server:

 1.In the web browser, visit Apache Friends and download XAMPP installer.
 2.During the installation process, select the required components like MySQL, FileZilla ftp server, PHP, phpMyAdmin or leave the default options and click the Next button.
 3.Uncheck the Learn more about bitnami option and click Next button.